Most Popular Facts About Panama

 Property: In Panama, foreigners and Panamanians are given basically the same property rights.
 Buying property in Panama is similar to the process in the U.S.—so some steps will feel familiar.

 Renting: Rental regulations are pretty straightforward in Panama.
 Your landlord and you, the tenant, have the right to negotiate any rental amount and deposit amount (the latter to be held by the Ministry of Housing or MIVI).
 Generally, the tenant can break the lease at any time with a month’s written notice.
 However, some private rental contracts stipulate a penalty for breaking the lease early.

 What to Wear: Although this is a tropical region you might want to bring a sweater because many restaurants and other places are often cold from the air conditioning.
 As this is a tropical region bring sunscreen and bug repellent.
 It is not necessary to get shots or vaccines to come to Panama.

 System of Government: Presidential Republic.
-There are three branches of government: the Executive branch consists of the president and their appointed cabinet; the Legislative branch, which is a 71-seat Asamblea Naciona (National Assembly); and the Judicial branch, made up of numerous courts of various power and expertise.
+There are three branches of government: The Executive branch, which consists of the president and their appointed cabinet; the Legislative branch, which is a 71-seat Asamblea Nacional (National Assembly); and the judicial branch, made up of numerous courts of various power and expertise.

 Telephone Country Code: 507

 Emergency Numbers: 104, 103, 911 (police, fire, ambulance)

 Religion: Christianity is the dominant religion in Panama, with 85% of the population identifying as Catholic.
 Panama is known as a bastion of religious tolerance, and this is evidenced by synagogues, mosques, and temples (Hindu, Buddhist, Baha’i) in different parts of the country.

 Life Expectancy at Birth: 78.9 years (male = 75.8 years; female = 81.9 years)